What is VictorOps?

-Once you have a few users in the system, you can create teams!
-Teams hold user lists, on-call shifts, and escalation policies.
+Create Teams – Teams hold user lists, on-call shifts, and escalation policies.

 - We recommend standardizing your team names to clearly delineate across teams.
 You can choose team names based on service, internal team name, etc.—whatever makes sense to your organization, just aim for consistency.

-Invite Users and Declare Admins – Once you’ve built a few teams, the next step is to add people (duh…).
+Invite Users and Declare Admins – Once you’ve built a few teams, the next step is to add people.
 You can add invited users.
 Then, establish a hierarchy of users based on user roles, e.g, Admins, Users, and Team Admins.

 Build Rotations – Rotations are your recurring on-call schedules—basically groups of on-call shifts.
 A shift is shared across a number of people.

 - You can also reach out to us for help setting up your custom rotation.

 *Note: A scheduled rotation doesn’t automatically mean you’re on-call; rotations need to be tied to an escalation policy.

 Create Escalation Policies – Escalation policies determine which incidents are routed, to whom they are routed, and how they are escalated.
 Essentially, an escalation policy is how VictorOps escalates a triggered event.

-Best practice for setting up your escalation policy is to establish a minimum of three escalation paths: on-duty user, previous/next user in a rotation, and manager/team lead.
+- Best practice for setting up your escalation policy is to establish a minimum of three escalation paths: on-duty user, previous/next user in a rotation, and manager/team lead.